MuhammedBuyukkinaci/My-MLOps-Notes/README.md

 1) requirements.txt file and setup.py files are able to install dependencies for a Python project.
 However, only setup.py file can package a project for distribution.

+2) Command Line Tool Development can be useful in a situation that needs solving.